-PhD thesis by Scott Avery – University of New South Wales
+PhD thesis – University of New South Wales

 Statistics suggest that Aboriginal and Torres Strait Islander people experience disability at a rate approximately twice that of other Australians.
 Despite the high prevalence of disability among Indigenous peoples, there is currently an inadequate understanding of their rights to inclusion in policy and practice.
 This research looks to ascertain Aboriginal and Torres Strait Islander perspectives through the narratives of those with lived experience with disability.